The Katherine Vaughns Internship Program

 Baltimore Center Stage’s summer internships provide hands-on experience for students currently enrolled in high school or college who are interested in exploring theater as a career.
 During the off-season (Jun-Aug), only administrative internships are available.

-Part-time/summer internships are unpaid and Center Stage does not provide housing to participants.
+Part-time/summer internships are unpaid and Baltimore Center Stage does not provide housing to participants.
 In some instances, students can receive academic credit for an internship.
 Center Stage will work with the intern to meet his or her school’s credit requirements; however, the intern is ultimately responsible for those arrangements.